Middlewares

 export function beforeExecute(ctx: MiddlewareContext) {

-// This middleware will run before any moderation command
+// This middleware will run before commands defined in this directory

 if (!ctx.interaction.member.permissions.has('KickMembers')) {